Leave a Message

 Tucked in the northwestern corner of Massachusetts and just a few miles from the New York state border, Great Barrington is a quintessential Berkshire County town with a long history as a summer resort and a bright future as one of the top choices for homebuyers in the second home market.

 Known for its sophisticated array of restaurants and Gilded Age-era estates, Great Barrington offers year-round activities, a beautiful geographic setting, and cultural amenities that appeal to all ages.
-Here’s our top five reasons why Great Barrington is so great.
+Find our answers to some frequently-asked questions on why Great Barrington is so great.

 For second homebuyers who focus on weekends and seasonal stays, drive time can often be a factor in where to choose a property.
 The good news: Second homeowners from the Boston area can reach Great Barrington in less than a 2 1⁄2 hour drive.
 The drive from New York City takes just under 3 hours.